hilwat/GreenTx/README.md

 ##Still to do
 Go through check for alternative text - assessibility accessment etc.

-Correct social media links and format

-Pop Up for purchase add words & also optimize it for mobile

 Make the form work - will try using MailGun

 Set up payment button using https://www.powr.io/plugins/paypal-button/standalone?id=19080202& will need their paypal info